jeanGaston/Active-Directory-Alias-Management-Script/README.md

 ## Notes

 - Ensure you have the necessary permissions to update user objects in Active Directory and perform synchronization.
-- The script uses `Clear-Host` to clear the screen for a better user experience.
-- Use appropriate error handling and logging as needed for your environment.

 ## License